 Society Garlic (Tulbaghia violacea)

-Like bird of paradise, society garlic thrives in full sunlight.
-However, it can tolerate mild shade.
-Plant Society Garlic as an ornamental plant and edible herb as an alternative to white garlic.
+Like bird of paradise, society garlic thrives in full sunlight but can tolerate mild shade.

-South American native, Society Garlic is an excellent grown cover plant with an alluring scent and purple flowering.
-It is a drought and cold tolerant, clump-forming herbaceous perennial with narrow grass-like green leaves that look like chives.
+It is a drought and cold-tolerant, clump-forming herbaceous perennial with narrow grass-like green leaves that look like chives.

 This plant can grow up to 12 inches.
 They open on tall stems from early summer till late fall.
 Also, varieties such as Silver Lace and Variegata have more dramatic flowering.